-The ship station number defines the ship station within the public switched network and this information is transmitted to a coast or shore station.
+The ship station number defines the ship station within the public switched network and this information is transmitted to a coast station or coast earth station.
 In the VHF/UHF Maritime Service the ship station number may be different from the ship station identity to relate to national network needs.